 The book "Purely Functional Data Structures" was first published in 1998, and is a version of author Chris Okasaki’s PhD thesis from 1996.
 A little of this material is covered in CS 240E, but the book goes much further than we do (as you might expect of PhD material), and is best approached as supplementary reading after the course has been completed.
 Warning: the book uses an imaginary extension of Standard ML that does not exist anywhere, with Haskell code in the appendix.

 Donald Knuth’s "The Art of Computer Programming" is a canonical reference, but it is rather difficult to read casually, or even systematically.
+Many major results are given as exercises with high difficulty ratings.
 Learn where it is in the library so that you can dip into it when you want a sense of the context surrounding some result.

 The material on balanced binary search trees in this course is partly based on a textbook in progress by Guy Blelloch and Umut Acar for a course on data structures at CMU that emphasizes parallel computation.
 Again, because of this emphasis, and the fact that the book hasn’t been published yet, it is best approached as after-the-fact supplementary reading.